 An event-driven plot line is considered a campaign when it consists of several consecutive mission events that culminate in the completion of a broader goal.
 Campaigns may last several weeks or even months, and are always led in-character by the guild’s officers.
 It is expected that all members restrict their role-play to the in-game zone where the events of a campaign are unfolding.
 Members may seek permission from the guild’s officers to leave the “deployment area”, but are expected to role-play with their guild members at camp or while completing other deployment duties.

-The First Regiment does not allow any member of the guild at the rank of Private or lesser to host any event without first acquiring permission from an officer ranked Lieutenant or above.
+The First Regiment does not allow any member of the guild at the rank of Private or lesser to schedule an event without first acquiring permission from an officer ranked Lieutenant or above.
+Those who fall below the minimum rank threshold listed for a specific event type may coordinate with an appropriately ranked member.
 Any member of any rank who wishes to host an event must complete the following: